mskold-ab/www-mskold-com/security/security.md

 **What security headers do you use?**
 The delivery layer is controlled by your Azure DevOps instance — Microsoft for cloud customers, your own IT team for on-premises deployments.
 We have no infrastructure in that layer to configure.

+## Further information
 Have a specific security, compliance, or data-handling question?
-Contact us at **extension-support@mskold.com** — or request our full Security Whitepaper and Data Processing Agreement.
+Contact us at **sales@mskold.com** — or request our full Security Whitepaper.

 *Mattias Sköld, CEO, MSKOLD AB*